 The CPU block you get here is compact and comes with RGB Lighting and a Corsair RGB logo for an appealing look and can be controlled via Corsair iCUE software which is the best RGB software for Corsair devices.
 The cooler is compatible with almost every type of socket you will find on modern motherboards including the AM5 and gives you full clearance for memories.

-EK is the biggest manufacturer of custom liquid coolers and therefore, we can trust the company on AIOs more than any other brand.
-The cooler features a big 360mm radiator and triple 120mm Vardar high-performance PWM fans.
-These fans can be adjusted at a speed ranging from 550 to 2200RPM and even at the maximum speed, the fans don’t make noise more than 33.5dBA which is more silent than the H115i RGB Pro XT.
+These fans can be adjusted at a speed ranging from 550 to 2200RPM and even at the maximum speed, the fans don’t make noise more than 33.5dBA which is quieter than a lot of big AIO coolers.

 Which Cooler Will Be Ideal?

-By going with either the Arctic Liquid Freezer II 280 or the EK AIO Basic 360, you are going to get the best value for your money.
+If you want the best value, then go for the Arctic Liquid Freezer II 280 but go with the EK Nucleus CR360 Lux, if you want to get the best performance.
 These coolers outperform most AIO coolers for their prices and also have RGB editions for those who don’t want to compromise with RGB stuff.

-Personally, considering that the 7700X already runs very hot and has more cores than the 7600X, I would stick with the EK AIO Basic 360 which is only $20-$25 more expensive than the Liquid Freezer II 280.
+Personally, considering that the 7700X already runs very hot and has more cores than the 7600X, I would stick with the EK Nucleus CR360 Lux but if the budget doesn’t allows you, you can go with inferior models.

 Final Words